 Find a registered service company, qualified expert or inspector to provide services to your X-ray facility

 - All registered qualified inspectors for verification.

-- All categories.
+- Qualified inspectors, all categories.

-- Registered medical physicist.
+- List of approved registered medical physicist.

 Facilities intending to perform healing arts screening

 Means the exposure of any human being using an x-ray imaging system for healthcare purposes when such a test is not specifically ordered by a licensed practitioner of the healing arts.
 The formal definition is found in Part 6 of the regulations.